GetSomeRest/Developer-ReCap-Autodesk.github.io/README.md

 ## License

-This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+These samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

 ## Written by